Saifadin/gatsby-plugin-playground/README.md

 # gatsby-plugin-playground

+*⚠️ Disclaimer: Playground has been added as an experimental feature behind a flag by this PR [11193](https://github.com/gatsbyjs/gatsby/pull/11193).
+To use it without this lib, add `GATSBY_GRAPHQL_IDE=playground` as an environment variable and you should see it at the same route, where GraphiQL used to be.*

 Adds the [Prisma playground](https://github.com/prisma/graphql-playground) to your gatsby dev server.
 This is running in parallel to GraphiQl.

 What you will get is the Playground on the route `/___playground`, which you can use to query your data and test them out.